11th Annual Sugar Bowl Classic ~ January 1, 1945

 The vaunted Duke runners began asserting themselves in the third period with Davis getting 10 straight carries and a one-yard touchdown.
 The PAT put Duke in front 20-19.
-Bobby Morrow changed that with a 75-yard interception return for a touchdown.
+Hugh Morrow changed that with an 80-yard interception return for a touchdown.

 Duke charged right back, but the gritty Tide stopped the Devils at the 1, then took an intentional safety so Gilmer could kick out from the 20.
 The strategy backfired when second-string halfback Jim LaRue raced around left end on a reverse from the 39, bounced off a pair of Alabamians, and carried two with him until he went down at the Tide 20.